 - Pet food

 I recommend the Outback Water Emergency Water Filtration System, available on Amazon.
-This system filters 20 to 24 gallons (90 to 109 liters) of water per day, removing over 99% of bacteria and viruses.
-You can collect and purify water from almost any fresh or moving water source.
+This system filters 20 to 24 gallons (90 to 109 liters) of water daily, removing over 99% of bacteria and viruses.
+You can collect and purify water from almost any fresh or moving source.
 When properly stored, the filters last up to a year.
 Gravity powers the system, so it doesn’t require electricity or pumps.

 Here are some grains to consider for your one-year food supply:

 Rice is inexpensive, easy to find and purchase, and could potentially make up the bulk of your grain stores.
 When properly stored, it can last as long as 30 years.
 According to the American Heart Association, combining rice and beans makes a complete protein.

 Every prepper should have wheat berries stored for an emergency.
 You can ground the berries to make flour for bread or baked goods, or you can boil the berries whole and use them to make a porridge-like meal.
 You can sprout the berries to grow nutritious greens for salads, and in dire situations, you can plant wheat berries in a survival garden.

 Dried corn is a grain, and there’s a reason it’s a staple crop all over the world.
 Corn contains protein and carbs and is highly versatile.
 The best corn for long-term storage is dent corn, which lasts as long as 30 years when dehydrated and stored in Mylar bags or buckets.
 You can grind it to make various things, including:

 - Corn grits